uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 const task3 = 'Third task';
 ```

-However, this would quickly become very _tedious_.
+However, this would quickly become very tedious.
-Additionally, you probably want to be able to add or delete tasks in your application.
-Adding and deleting variables will become even more _tedious_.
+Additionally, we likely want to add or remove tasks in our application, which makes managing separate variables even more cumbersome.
-It would become almost as _tedious_ as repeating the word _tedious_ over and over.
-Did we mention that this is really _tedious_?
+In other words, this approach is highly inefficient.

-As you can see, we need a way to store multiple values in a single variable.
+Therefore, we need a way to store multiple values in a single variable.
-We can do this with arrays.
+We can accomplish this with arrays.

 A JavaScript **array** is an ordered collection of multiple values.
-You can declare an array using an **array literal** (also called an _array initializer_ in this context):
+You can declare an array using an **array literal** which in this context is also called an **array initializer**:

 ```js
 const tasks = ['First task', 'Second task', 'Third task'];